m1. More on The Great Mystery of the Cosmos and of Romance - and one Welsh, and one Finnish, symbols

 And no, I do not believe it is a matter of “one must suffer in love for so many years before they are worthy, one will find a less intense but more long term, less exciting and less spiritual, and that is true love”.
 This is an idea perpetuated a lot in Western Society, but, I think, in essence, it is not true, and that it is not a question of not being worthy, and not a question of needing to choose a less spiritual love, is it is rather a question of - when do we recognise that we are like the clouds and the ocean, and like the moon and the stars?
 That the essence of divinity already exists within us, and that The Great Spirit, I believe, urges us to pay attention to this.

-Note, I also updated the description of this site and its author today, in which I also touch upon a few of the concepts above a tiny bit, but in different words and in a different context.
+Note, I also updated the description of this site and its author (myself, i.e. Linden Alexander Pentecost) today, in which I also touch upon a few of the concepts above a tiny bit, but in different words and in a different context.
+Note also that my terms such as "God" in this article are not meant to diminish the validity of many indigenous beliefs that there is no one, single God.
+It is my belief however that my idea of "God" here can also be translated to mean a general goodness and empathy for life and for all spirits.